-When black people moved and built communities outside the South in growing numbers during the lynching era, they were often targeted and violently terrorized in response to racialized economic competition, unproven allegations of crime, and violations of the racial order.
-As early as 1900, anti-lynching crusader Ida B. Wells-Barnett gave a speech continuing her denouncement of Southern lynching and also noting the growing number of atrocities being committed in other regions.
+When Black people moved and built communities outside the South in growing numbers during the lynching era, they were often targeted and violently terrorized in response to racialized economic competition, unproven allegations of crime, and violations of the racial order.
+As acts of mass violence against entire Black comearly as 1900, anti-lynching crusader Ida B. Wells-Barnett gave a speech continuing her denouncement of Southern lynching and also noting the growing number of atrocities being committed in other regions.
 "So potent is the force of example," she told an audience in Chicago, "that the lynching mania has spread throughout the North and middle West.
-It is now no uncommon thing to read of lynchings north of the Mason and Dixon's line, and those most responsible for this fashion gleefully point to these instances and assert that the North is no better than the South."186 acts of mass violence against entire black communities that left many people dead, property destroyed, and survivors traumatized.
+It is now no uncommon thing to read of lynchings north of the Mason and Dixon's line, and those most responsible for this fashion gleefully point to these instances and assert that the North is no better than the South."186 munities that left many people dead, property destroyed, and survivors traumatized.

-Table 7: Non-Southern States with Highest Number of Racial Terror Lynchings Oklahoma 76 Missouri 60 2.
-Illinois 56 West Virginia 35 Maryland 28 Kansas 19 18 Indiana Ohio 15
+Racial Terror Lynchings

+1. Oklahoma 76

+2. Missouri 60

+3. Illinois 56

+4. West Virginia 35

+5. Maryland 28

+6. Kansas 19

+7. Indiana 18

+8. Ohio 15

 EJI found the highest numbers of documented racial terror lynchings outside the South during the lynching era in Oklahoma, Missouri, and Illinois, and those totals were largely fueled by change.
-The violence soon spread, surging to an attack on the city's black neighborhoods.
-Over the course of three days, the area suffered more than \$400,000 in property damage; at least several dozen African American men, women, and children were shot, hanged, beaten to death, or burned alive after being driven into burning buildings; and an estimated 6000 black residents-more than half the city's black population-fled.187
+The violence soon spread, surging to an attack on the city's Black neighborhoods.
+Over the course of three days, the area suffered more than \$400,000 in property damage; at least several dozen African American men, women, and children were shot, hanged, beaten to death, or burned alive after being driven into burning buildings; and an estimated 6000 Black residents-more than half the city's Black population-fled.

-In early July 1917, after several years of postwar migration had increased the black population of East St. Louis, Illinois, and created economic competition for white residents, white mobs in the city ambushed African American workers as they left factories during a shift
+In early July 1917, after several years of postwar migration had increased the Black population of East St. Louis, Illinois, and created economic competition for white residents, white mobs in the city ambushed African American workers as they left factories during a shift